 The State Department listed the 22 embassies and consulates that are closed Sunday, which is normally the start of the work week in the countries affected.

-Consulates in Iraq, Saudi Arabia and the United Arab Emirates are also being shut for the day.
-Embassies and consulates in the region typically close or operate with minimal staff on Fridays and Saturdays.
+Consulates in Iraq, Saudi Arabia and the United Arab Emirates are also being shut down for the day.
+Embassies and consulates in the region typically close their doors or operate with minimal staff on Fridays and Saturdays.

 The shutdowns could extend beyond Sunday, a senior State Department official said.